Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

 }
 ```

 This format is the bare minimum of what to expect from a Tetra Pak API.
-Please note that the requested data is *always* returned as a list, even if there is just one item.
-This approach allows for much better code reuse and makes investing in code components for consuming standardized Tetra Pak APIs a very good idea.
+Please note that the requested data is *always* returned as a *JSON list* - even if there is just one item!
+This approach allows for much better code reuse and makes investing in code components for consuming standardized Tetra Pak APIs simple and cheap, and therefore a very good idea!

+So, to make it easy for you to use the recommended Tetra Pak response format, this SDK provides a few convenient classes and extension methods you can rely on when constructing you response:

+- The `RespondAsync` method
+- The `Outcome<T>` class

-The good news is; by using this SDK you can automatically adhere to the recommended Tetra Pak response format!
+resoins you can automatically adhere to the recommended Tetra Pak response format!
 Simply send your data back using the `RespondAsync` extension method for `ControllerBase` and your good to go.

 With this your API should build and run.
 Run the API from your IDE and note the address it binds to, such as this example: `https://localhost:5001`.
 (Please note the port might be different in your case.
 If so; note it and use that instead as we move forward).